Left Alliance of Estonia: Reform and change in leadership

 In August 2023, then-party leader Igor Rosenfeld was removed by court order and replaced with barrister Keijo Lindeberg as a substitute member of the board until the next party board elections.
 In September 2023, the party announced its intention to rebrand as Left-Wingers or the Left (Vasakpoolsed) by early 2024, launching a new website and social media presence after being informed by the court that law requires the former to exist for every single party.

 On 18 December, the party put out a policy statement, in which the party denounced its cooperation with Together in the 2023 parliamentary election, announced that all contacts had been since cut and that the party has no tolerance for pro-Kremlin viewpoints, including spread of Kremlin narratives about the Russian invasion of Ukraine or support for Vladimir Putin's regime, adding that anyone with such views can't be a member of the party.
 The party reiterated that it agrees with Estonia's existing foreign policy choices, including EU and NATO membership, and expressed support for Ukraine against Russia's aggression.
 Moreover, the party announced that its main target demographic would be the youth, especially those without a party preference.

 The party was set to hold a general meeting to elect new leadership on 3 February 2024 but failed to meet the quorum of around half of the members needing to be present to be able to vote on reform proposals in the party congress.
 The party did not participate in the 2024 European Parliament election in Estonia due to a lack of funds.
 In late 2024, the party announced plans to rebrand as a socially liberal and economically left-wing party with the name Left Alliance (Vasakliit) with the example of the Finnish Left Alliance.

 In June 2025, after purging hundreds of members, the party reached a quorum in the party congress and officially changed the party's name and articles of association.
-The party is now expected to reach 500 members again or face dissolution.
-The party doesn't intend to participate in the 2025 Estonian municipal elections.